MilesJoseph/Udacity_Capstone_DE/README.md

   ## Parameters

-  I am using airflow running in a docker container for scheduling ETL tasks.

-  I am using airflow managed on Amazon.
+  I am using airflow within an ec2 cluster.